calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

 ## Installing Calvos

+### From PyPi

+Calvos engine python package is indexed at PyPi and, therefore, can be installed with a `pip` command from python:

+`python -m pip install calvos`

+Alternatively, it can be installed "manually" by downloading the code and installing it locally.
+See section below.

+### Manual Installation

 Here we'll exemplify the installation of a calvos under MS Windows.

-1. Ensure python v3.7 or greater is installed.
+1. Ensure python v3.7 or greater is installed

 2. Create a temporal folder *c:\calvos* (you can use any drive letter and folder name as desired).